Project Canaan Farm

 Growing towards self-sustainability.

 The Project Canaan Farm (PCF) initiative is vitally important to our goal of self-sustainability.
-The farm has multiple approaches to agriculture: utilizing outdoor field farming, greenhouse hydroponics, dairy farming and egg farming.
+The farm has multiple approaches to agriculture: utilizing outdoor field farming, our greenhouse, dairy farming and egg farming.
 The farm provides milk, eggs and vegetables for the children living on Project Canaan, and our surrounding community, as well as employment for local Swazis.

 Green House